EXPLAINER: States still in play and what makes them that way

 PENNSYLVANIA: More than 1 million votes left to be counted.

-THE BACKGROUND: Pennsylvania is among a handful of battleground states Trump and Biden are narrowly contesting, and there are more than 1 million votes left to be counted.
+THE BACKGROUND: Pennsylvania is among a handful of battleground states Trump and Biden are narrowly contesting, and there were roughly 1 million votes left to be counted Wednesday afternoon.

 Trump, who held a 675,000-vote lead early Wednesday, prematurely declared victory in the state.